yoachim/PotentialProjects/README.md

 Most observatories these days have all-sky fishey cameras to monitor the weather.
 It should be possible to automate fitting the WCS solution of these sorts of cameras, then making a pipeline to automate detection of clouds and things.

-Initial notebook playing around with it here:  https://github.com/yoachim/20_Scratch/blob/master/all_sky_example/example_all_sky.ipynb
+Initial notebook playing around with it here:  https://github.com/yoachim/23_Scratch/blob/main/all_sky_fit/all_sky.ipynb

 This would be a great project to fold into the astropy WCS filtting procedure, or make an astropy affiliated package.

 ## Proper uncertainties on star formation histories

 I have some galaxy spectra I'd like to fit star formation histories to.
-I think this package is what I'm looking for, just need to figure out how to run it:  https://dfm.io/python-fsps/current/
+I think this package is what I'm looking for, just need to figure out how to run it:  https://bagpipes.readthedocs.io/en/latest/

-or maybe this one:  https://prospect.readthedocs.io/en/latest/

-Or maybe this one:  https://bagpipes.readthedocs.io/en/latest/

 ## LSB co-added images in LSST